 - Are all employees entitled to bereavement leave?

-- Can employer allow employees to take bereavement leave?
+- Can employers allow employees to take bereavement leave?

 - Do employers have to pay employees for bereavement leave?

 - Can employers provide different employees different bereavement leave benefits?

 - What family members are covered by bereavement leave?